BrandenStoberReal/aiohttp-termux-maigret/README.md

-# Python aiohttp package for Termux (Android)
+# Python aiohttp package for Termux (Android) and Maigret

 ### DISCLAIMER

-This is a **workaround**.
+This is a **workaround** of a **workaround** I found on GitHub and forked.
 I assume the real fix should happen directly in `c-ares`, but this was way faster and enough for my home assistant purposes.

-Changes were made in order to be able to support homeassistant-2024.9.3 python package on Android.
+Changes were made in order to be able to support Maigret-0.5.0a python package on Android.

-If you want support for newer versions of HASS, you'd have to fix `uv` Python package support - currently it doesn't detect the interpreter correctly https://github.com/astral-sh/uv/issues/7373 https://github.com/astral-sh/uv/issues/2408

 ### Purpose